 Sprüth Magers has expanded from its roots in Cologne, Germany to become an international gallery dedicated to exhibiting the very best in groundbreaking modern and contemporary art.
-With galleries located in Berlin Mitte, London’s Mayfair and the Miracle Mile in Los Angeles – as well as an office in Cologne and an outpost in Hong Kong – Sprüth Magers retains close ties with the studios and communities of the German and American artists who form the core of its roster.
+With galleries located in Berlin Mitte, London’s Mayfair, the Miracle Mile in Los Angeles and Manhattan, New York – as well as offices in Cologne, Hong Kong, and Seoul – Sprüth Magers retains close ties with the studios and communities of the international artists who form the core of its roster.

-Known for its rigorously curatorial approach to its program and for a deep and enduring devotion to the artists it represents, the gallery has, over the past three decades, fostered close and cooperative relationships with museums and curators worldwide.
-Meanwhile it continues its tradition of commissioning new scholarship and creating innovative books and publications.
+Known for its rigorously curatorial approach to its program and for a deep and enduring devotion to the artists it represents, the gallery has fostered close and cooperative relationships with museums and curators worldwide for nearly four decades.
+Meanwhile, it continues its tradition of commissioning new scholarship and creating innovative artist books and catalogues.

-Sprüth Magers now works with over 60 artists and estates.
-While continuing to work with mid-career artists such as Thomas Demand and Sterling Ruby, the gallery regularly broadens its program with up-and-coming younger artists such as Cyprien Gaillard, David Ostrowski, Michail Pirgelis, Pamela Rosenkranz, Analia Saban, Alexandre Singh, Kaari Upson, Lizzie Fitch and Ryan Trecartin.
-The program is rounded off with important and influential senior artists such as Reinhard Mucha, Frank Stella, the late Richard Artschwager, Hanne Darboven, Bernd & Hilla Becher and the Estates of Keith Arnatt, Craig Kauffman and Otto Piene.
+Sprüth Magers now works with over 70 artists and estates.
+While continuing to work with mid-career artists such as Sterling Ruby and Kara Walker, the gallery regularly broadens its program with up-and-coming younger voices, including Cao Fei, Cyprien Gaillard, Anne Imhof, Pamela Rosenkranz and Analia Saban.
+The program is rounded off with longstanding, influential artists such as the late Richard Artschwager and Hanne Darboven, Reinhard Mucha, Senga Nengudi, Bridget Riley, Frank Stella, and the Estates of John Baldessari, Bernd & Hilla Becher, Craig Kauffman, Otto Piene, and Kaari Upson.